Jarnen/Deploy-A-People-Counter-App-at-the-Edge/WRITEUP.md

             2) Standard Inference with 1 Batch and 2 Parallel Stream Lateny - 43.71 ms
             Throughput(FPS) - 39.0
-When executing the application on my laptop computer, the average inference time was around 30 ms
+When executing the application on my laptop computer, the average inference time was around 30 ms.

 Deploying at the edge has more advantages compared to deploying on the cloud in terms of network and costs.
 In cloud computing, devices send the visual data into the cloud for analysis, which then returns appropriate responses to the device for further action.
-This can lead to latencies in system response time and thus increases the network needs and can provide poor results and increase network needs.
+This can lead to latencies in system response time and thus increases the network needs and can provide poor results.

 With respect to costs, deploying at the edge is significantly less compared to deploying at the cloud.
 Since computer vision is complex and powerful, it can become very expensive to build deploy and maintain.
-Thus cloud companies charge for inferencing per endpoint.This may be helpful for organizations that can pay on an ‘as needed’ basis; but becomes enormously burdensome for organizations that demand large amounts of real-time processing of videos/footages from online camera
+Thus cloud companies charge for inferencing per endpoint.This may be helpful for organizations that can pay on an ‘as needed’ basis; but becomes enormously burdensome for organizations that demand large amounts of real-time processing of videos/footages from online cameras in their organisations' premises.

 ## Assess Model Use Cases